-Under the 1994 re-authorized Marine Mammal Protection Act (MMPA), the potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: $PBR = N{MIN} \ge 0.5R{MAX} \ge F_R$.
-This stock is considered relatively stable and not declining in the presence of known take, thus the recovery factor (F_R) for this stock is 1.0 (DeMaster 1995: pp. 17, Wade and Angliss 1997).
-For the Eastern Chukchi Sea stock of beluga whales, PBR = 74 animals (3,710 $\ge 0.02 \ge 1.02$).
+Under the 1994 re-authorized Marine Mammal Protection Act (MMPA), the potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: $PBR = N{MIN} \times 0.5R{MAX} \times F_R$.
+This stock is considered relatively stable and not declining in the presence of known take, thus the recovery factor (F_R) for this stock is 1.0 (DeMaster 1995: p.
+17, Wade and Angliss 1997).
+For the eastern Chukchi Sea stock of beluga whales, PBR = 74 animals (3,710 × 0.02 × 1.0).

-Three different commercial fisheries that could have interacted with beluga whales from this stock were monitored for incidental take by NMFS observers during 1990-95: Bering Sea (and Aleutian Islands) groundfish trawl, longline, and pot fisheries.
+Three different commercial fisheries that could have interacted with beluga whales from this stock were monitored for incidental take by fishery observers during 1990-97: Bering Sea (and Aleutian Islands) groundfish trawl, longline, and pot fisheries.
 Observers did not report any mortality or serious injury of beluga whales incidental to these groundfish fisheries.
-An additional source of information on the number of beluga whales killed or injured incidental to commercial fishery operations is the logbook reports maintained by vessel operators required by the MMPA interim exemption program.
-During the 4-year period between 1990 and 1993, logbook reports, where observer data were not available, did not include any mortality to beluga whales from this stock.
-Complete logbook data after 1993 are not available.
+An additional source of information on the number of beluga whales killed or injured incidental to commercial fishery operations is the self-reported fisheries information required of vessel operators by the MMPA.
+During the period between 1990 and 1997, fisher self-reports did not include any mortality to beluga whales from this stock as a result of interactions with commercial fishing operations.
+Self-reported fisheries data are incomplete for 1994, not available for 1995, and considered unreliable after 1995 (see Appendix 4).

-In the near shore waters of the Eastern Chukchi Sea, substantial effort occurs in gillnet (mostly set nets), and personal-use fisheries.
+In the near shore waters of the eastern Chukchi Sea, substantial effort occurs in gillnet (mostly set nets), and personal-use fisheries.
 Although a potential source of mortality, there have been no reported takes of beluga whales as a result of these fisheries.